-The minor in Bible and religion is designed for persons of any major who seek the enrichment of biblical, theological, religious, and philosophical studies in the integration of their profession with faith.
-Students will take 18 SH from courses listed under the Bible, religion and theology department (not to include Anabaptist Biblical Perspectives (ABP) courses).
+The minor in Bible, religion, and theology is designed for persons of any major who seek the enrichment of biblical, theological, religious, and philosophical studies in the integration of their profession with faith.
+Students will take 18 semester hours from courses listed under the Bible, Religion and Theology Program (not to include Anabaptist Biblical Perspectives courses).
 At least 12 semester hours of the courses for this minor must be 300- or 400-level courses.
-See the Bible, religion and theology department section of the current undergraduate catalog(pdf)
+See these course codes in the catalog for appropriate courses: BIST, CHST, PHIL, REL, THEO.

-Religious and Intercultural Studies (18 SH)
+Religious and Intercultural Studies (18 semester hours)

-The interfaith studies minor will provide students with an opportunity to not only understand major faith traditions but wrestle with questions of how to relate across faith differences.
+The Interfaith Studies minor will provide students with an opportunity to not only understand major faith traditions but wrestle with questions of how to relate across faith differences.
 Both the current political and social landscape as well as EMU’s position on that landscape creates a new relevance for an interfaith studies minor.
 And with increasing faith diversity on campus, faculty who engage faith and relate across faith difference, and the presence of the Center for Interfaith Engagement, EMU is well placed to offer a minor in interfaith studies.

-Youth Ministry (18 SH)
+Youth Ministry (18 semester hours)

 Associate in Arts Degree in Bible